Neural Post-Einsteinian Test of General Relativity with the Third Gravitational-Wave Transient Catalog

 The combined npE constraint on non-GR deviations is more straightforwardly given by the 90\% credible contour extracted from the hierarchically reconstructed $\vec{\zeta}$ population.
 Similar to the observation from the individual-event posteriors, we find no evidence for non-PN deviations.
 The constraint loosens near the $2$PN line, approaching $|\vec{\zeta}|\lesssim0.4$ at maximum.
-Moreover, the underlying estimation of the hyperparameters $(\mu,\sigma,\varphi)$ suggests a GR quantile of $Q_{\rm GR}=0.34$, i.e.~GR ($\mu=0=\sigma$) cannot be rejected unless the measurement of the hyperparameters is restricted to a posterior region of credible level $<34\%$.
+Moreover, the underlying estimation of the hyperparameters $(\mu,\sigma,\varphi)$ suggests a GR quantile of $Q_{\rm GR}=0.34$, i.e.,~GR falls at the $34\%$ quantile of the hyperparameters posterior.

-To compare our constraint with the LVK's, we take the GWTC-3 combined posteriors of LVK ppE deviations along $-1$PN, $0$PN, and positive PN orders~\cite{LIGOScientific:2021sio,ligo_scientific_collaboration_and_virgo_2023_8177023,ligo_scientific_collaboration_and_virgo_2022_6513631,ligo_scientific_collaboration_virgo_coll_2022_7007370} and map their 90\% credible intervals to the npE parameter space.
-Observe that our hierarchical npE 90\% credible contour roughly reproduces the LVK results whenever the latter is within the npE PN range, although the npE constraint tends to be more conservative due to internal correlations~\cite{Xie:2024ubm} and the fact that the LVK analysis considered more events including a couple of neutron star-black holes.
-Unlike standard ppE tests, including the LVK's, the npE constraint covers the non-PN region, as well as the area ``between'' integer and half-integer PN orders, where higher PN-order corrections to GR deviations reside~\cite{Xie:2024ubm}.
+To compare our constraint with the LVK's, we take the GWTC-3 combined posteriors of LVK ppE deviations along $-1$PN, $0$PN, and positive PN orders (estimated by freeing one PN coefficient at a time)~\cite{LIGOScientific:2021sio,ligo_scientific_collaboration_and_virgo_2023_8177023,ligo_scientific_collaboration_and_virgo_2022_6513631,ligo_scientific_collaboration_virgo_coll_2022_7007370} and map their 90\% credible intervals to the npE parameter space.
+Observe that our hierarchical npE 90\% credible contour roughly reproduces the LVK results whenever the latter are within the npE PN range, although the npE constraint tends to be more conservative due to internal correlations~\cite{Xie:2024ubm} and the fact that the LVK analysis considered more events including a couple of neutron star black holes.
+Unlike standard ppE tests, including the LVK's, the npE constraint covers the non-PN region as well as the area ``between'' integer and half-integer PN orders, where higher PN-order corrections to GR deviations reside~\cite{Xie:2024ubm}.
 Thus, the npE constraint extends the LVK results and leads to a more robust test of GR.